UN Global Compact COP guidance for members

 There are a number of resources to help you submit your COP:

-You can also view a video walk-through for uploading a COP.
+- A video walk-through for uploading a COP

 All UK Network members are encouraged to participate in this programme as both peer reviewers and reviewees.
 There will normally be 2-3 rounds of Peer Reviews annually, depending upon requests from Network participants.